-One of the best off the beaten path places in Banff National Park with a pristine blue lake and a glacier above.
-Glacier Lake Trail in Banff is 18 km long, an ideal trail run, hike or even backpacking overnight trip for beginners.
+One of the best off-the-beaten-path places in Banff National Park with a pristine blue lake and a glacier above.
+Glacier Lake Trail is 18 km long, an ideal trail run, hike or even backpacking overnight trip for beginners.

 Banff National Park has so many undiscovered lakes and we decided it’s time to explore more of them.
 Especially in summer, when popular lakes and trails are overcrowded, we aim to find hidden treasures such as Glacier Lake.

 Glacier Lake is the fourth biggest lake in Banff National Park, around 4.5 km long and 1 km wide.
 The turquoise beauty is not the only reward at the end of this hike, but also magnificent views of the Southeast Lyell Glacier at the end of Glacier Lake.

 Because we’re both trail runners, this trail was especially exciting to try because of its ideal length and soft ground through the forest.
 The surprising ending at the ice-cold lake was more than I wished for on a hot summer day.
 Needless to say, we’ll be coming back.

 For more amazing trips in the Banff National Park, read these:

 - Aylmer Lookout Bike & Hike Trip

 - Healy Pass with Egypt Lake

 Pros & Cons of the Glacier Lake in Banff